Arab conquest of Sindh: Early Muslim presence

-The connection between the Hindu Sind and Islam was established by the initial Muslim missions during the Rashidun Caliphate.
-Hakim ibn Jabala al-Abdi, who attacked Makran in the year 649 AD, was an early partisan of Ali ibn Abu Talib.
-During the caliphate of Ali, many Jats of Sindh had come under influence of Islam and some even participated in the Battle of Camel and died fighting for Ali.
+The connection between the Hindu and Buddhist Sindh and Islamic caliphate was established by initial Muslim expeditions during the Rashidun Caliphate.
+Hakim ibn Jabala al-Abdi, who attacked Makran in the year 649 AD, was an early partisan of Ali ibn Abi Talib.
+During the caliphate of Ali, many Jats of Sindh and Makran, known in Arabic sources as al-Zuṭṭ, had come under influence of Islam and some Jats participated under their chief Danūr ibn ʿAlī in the Battle of Camel fighting for Ali.
 Harith ibn Murrah al-Abdi and Sayfi ibn Fasayl' al-Shaybani, both officers of Ali's army, attacked Makran in the year 658.
-Sayfi was one of the seven shias who were beheaded alongside Hujr ibn Adi al-Kindi in 660 AD near Damascus.
-Under the Umayyads (661–750 AD), many Shias sought asylum in the region of Sindh, to live in relative peace in the remote area.
-Ziyad Hindi is one of those refugees.
+Sayfi was one of the seven Shi'as who were beheaded alongside Hujr ibn Adi al-Kindi in 660 AD near Damascus.
+Under the Umayyads (661–750 AD), many Shi'as sought asylum in the region of Sindh, to live in relative peace in the remote area.
+Ziyad al-Hindi was one of those refugees.
 The only solid gain at that time was the conquest of Makran.

 Background

+Preceding campaigns

-Although there was no connection between Arabia and Sindh, the war being started was due to events of piracy that plagued the Arabian Sea, at the time the Caliph of the Umayyad Caliphate offered Raja Dahir protection and sovereignty if he would help him in quelling the piracy.
-Raja Dahir of Sindh had refused to return Arab rebels from Sindh, Meds and others.
-Med pirates shipping from their bases at Kutch, Debal and Kathiawar.
-Hostilities resumed between Sindh and Umayyads in 708 AD, when one of the pirate raid had kidnapped Muslim women traveling from Sri Lanka to Arabia near the port of Debal, thus providing a casus belli against Sindhi King Dahir.
-The Umayyad governor of Iraq, Al-Hajjaj wrote to Raja Dahir to set the women free.
+Although there was no direct connection between Arabia and Sindh, the war began due to pirates known as Bawarij who plagued the Arabian Sea.
+The Umayyad caliph al-Walid I offered Raja Dahir protection and sovereignty if he would help him in quelling the piracy.
+But Raja Dahir refused to return Arab rebels from Sindh, Meds and others.
+Med pirates disrupted shipping from their bases at Kutch, Debal and Kathiawar.
+Hostilities resumed between Sindh and Umayyads in 708 AD, when one of the pirate raids had kidnapped Muslim women traveling from Sri Lanka to Arabia near the port of Debal, thus providing a casus belli against the Sindhi King Dahir.
+The Umayyad governor of Iraq, al-Hajjaj ibn Yusuf wrote to Raja Dahir to set the women free.
 But Dahir expressed his inability to help retrieve the hostages.
-This gave Al-Hajjaj to sent expedition to Sindh.
+This gave al-Hajjaj the justification he needed to send a military expedition to Sindh.